ItzMelton/AntiCrash/README.md

     }
 }
 ```
-So for example I said `ILoveMaxTheGreat`, and that will be 16 degits, it will automatically kick me.
-Yes, you can get kicked if the length is higher than 16 or the length you set for `MaxMessageLengthWithoutSpaces`
+Quick Example : Some random dude said `ILoveMaxTheGreat` in the chat, and that will be about 16 degits, it will be expected to automatically kick that person out of that server he is in.
+He can get kicked if the length is higher than 16 or the length you set for `MaxMessageLengthWithoutSpaces`
-- `AllowAntiCT` bool(true/false), This is where you turn off and on the anti ct tag setting such as `\[ct:(1|7),(\d*)\]` and `[ct:7,5456]`, This will decrease the protecting from getting crash.
+- `AllowAntiCT` (bool), Enable/Disable anti ct tag detectors containing symboled or some kind of projectiles messages, This will decrease the chances from getting crashed.
 I recommended keep this on.
-- Default Settings for `tshock/AntiCrash.json`, You can change it in your own choice (optional)
+- `tshock/AntiCrash.json` Default settings, You can change it to your own desire.
 ```json
 {
   "Settings": {